urmi-21/csvtoxl/README.md

 * Works with Linux, Windows, and Mac

 ## Installation
-Download the latest [release](https://github.com/urmi-21/csvtoxl/releases) and double click to run.
+Download the latest [release](https://github.com/urmi-21/csvtoxl/releases/latest) and double click on the .jar file to run.